Hamad bin Isa Al Khalifa: 2011 Bahraini uprising

-On 14 February 2011, the ninth anniversary of the writing of the Constitution of 2002, Bahrain was rocked by protests inspired by the Arab Spring and co-ordinated by a Facebook page named "Day of Rage in Bahrain", a page that was liked by tens of thousands just one week after its creation.
-The Bahrain government responded with what has been described as a "brutal" crackdown on the protests, including violations of human rights that caused anger.
+On 11 February 2011, Hamad ordered that 1,000 Bahraini Dinars (approximately US$2,667) be given to "each family" to celebrate the tenth anniversary of the National Action Charter referendum.
+Agence France-Presse linked the BD1,000 payments to 14 February 2011 demonstration plans.
+On 14 February, the ninth anniversary of the writing of the Constitution of 2002, Bahrain was rocked by protests inspired by the Arab Spring and co-ordinated by a Facebook page named "Day of Rage in Bahrain", a page that was liked by tens of thousands just one week after its creation.
+Earlier, on 12 February, Hamad met Ali Salman, the leader of the main opposition group Al-Wefaq.
+Hamad was concerned over the calls for protests online, and Salman tried to negotiate with the king for the replacement of the hardline prime minister, Khalifa bin Salman, with an elected one from outside the royal family.
+Hamad told him that the other GCC states criticized him for his past reforms, and that they would not accept the prime minister's removal.

+The Bahraini government responded with what has been described as a "brutal" crackdown on the protests, including violations of human rights that caused anger.
 Later on, demonstrators demanded that Hamad step down.
-As a result of this "massive" crackdown, Foreign Policy Magazine classified him as ranking 3rd out of 8 of "America's Unsavory Allies" calling him "one of the bad guys the U.S. still supports".
+As a result of this "massive" crackdown, Foreign Policy classified him as ranking 3rd out of 8 of "America's Unsavory Allies" calling him "one of the bad guys the U.S. still supports".
 On 15 February 2011, Hamad apologized for the deaths of two demonstrators in a rare TV speech and urged an investigation into the incident.
 Two days later, four protesters were killed and hundreds wounded when protesters were attacked in Pearl Roundabout at 03:00 am local time.
 The Pearl Roundabout was evacuated and encircled by the Bahraini army.
-Two days later, Prince Salman, Hamad's son, ordered the withdrawal of army troops from there after the death of another protester caused by live ammunition next to Pearl roundabout.
-As protests intensified toward the end of the month, King Hamad was forced to offer concessions in the form of the release of political prisoners and the dismissal of three government ministers.
+Two days later, Crown Prince Salman ordered the withdrawal of army troops from there after the death of another protester caused by live ammunition next to Pearl roundabout.
+As protests intensified toward the end of the month, Hamad was forced to offer concessions in the form of the release of political prisoners and the dismissal of three government ministers.